Dean Hart

 Dean Harry Anthony Hart (January 3, 1954 – November 21, 1990) was a Canadian–American amateur wrestler, professional wrestler, referee, wrestling as well as music promoter and member of the Hart family who wrestled in Canadian regional promotions during the 1970s and 1980s, most notably in the Calgary-based Stampede Wrestling.
 He was the son of Stu and Helen Hart and the younger brother of Smith, Bruce, Keith and Wayne, as well as older brother of Ellie, Georgia, Bret, Alison, Ross, Diana and Owen Hart.
 Dean was widely regarded as the most handsome of the Hart brothers.
 He died at the age of 36 in 1990, from a heart attack induced by kidney failure.

 Early life

 He was of Greek descent through his maternal grandmother and Irish through his maternal grandfather.
 His father was mainly of Scots-Irish descent but also had Scottish and English ancestry.
 Hart was a dual citizen of Canada and the United States thanks to his mother Helen, who was born in New York.

 He was nicknamed Bizz (or Biz) by his siblings.
 His sister Diana has claimed that it was because he was always so busy with working on something, but his brother Bret said in his autobiography that it was because he was always up to some mischievous business.
 As a child he once accidentally started a fire in the Hart House while playing in the top floor.

-Amateur wrestling

-Hart was a good fighter and was the first of his siblings to win an amateur wrestling championship at high school.
+Hart was the first of his siblings to win an amateur wrestling championship at high school.